Meet FUYL 23 and FUYL 8: Smart Lockers Built for Real-World IT Challenges

 Device chaos is more than an inconvenience — it’s a daily drain on time, resources, and focus.

-According to insights from LocknCharge customers, IT teams often manage 50+ broken or missing devices each week, spending up to four hours a day resolving routine tech issues.
+According to insights from PC Locs customers, IT teams often manage 50+ broken or missing devices each week, spending up to four hours a day resolving routine tech issues.
 With nearly half of U.S. school districts overseeing more than 7,500 devices, the scale of the challenge is only accelerating.

-FUYL 8/23 is LocknCharge’s answer: a compact, high-capacity locker system powered by Enhanced, the only smart locker software designed to automate real-world IT workflows like charging, repairs, loaning, and deployments.
+FUYL 8/23 is PC Locs’ answer: a compact, high-capacity locker system powered by Enhanced, the only smart locker software designed to automate real-world IT workflows like charging, repairs, loaning, and deployments.

 FUYL 23 Hardware: Built for Daily IT Demands.
 Made to Last.

-The FUYL Tower 23 and FUYL Tower 8 deliver maximum capacity in LocknCharge’s most space-efficient footprint to date — ideal for schools, campuses, and workplaces where space is limited and device uptime is critical:
+The FUYL Tower 23 and FUYL Tower 8 deliver maximum capacity in PC Locs' most space-efficient footprint to date — ideal for schools, campuses, and workplaces where space is limited and device uptime is critical:

 Enhanced Software: Built for Real-Life IT Workflows

-FUYL 8/23 runs exclusively on LocknCharge’s Enhanced Smart Locker System — a fully self-serve platform for users, with full visibility and control for IT teams via the cloud-based FUYL Portal.
+FUYL 8/23 runs exclusively on PC Locs' Enhanced Smart Locker System — a fully self-serve platform for users, with full visibility and control for IT teams via the cloud-based FUYL Portal.

 Enhanced automates the four most common IT workflows: